SkafteNicki/dtu_mlops/04_continues_integration/readme.md

    4.3.
 Training testing: In a file called `tests/test_training.py` implement atleast one test
         that asserts something about your training script.
 You are here given free hands on what should be tested, but try to test something the risk being broken when developing the code.

+   4.4.
+Good code raises errors and give out warnings in appropiate places.
+This is often in the case of some
+        invalid combination of input to your script.
+For example, you model could check for the size of the input given to it:
+        ```
+        def forward(self, x: Tensor):
+            if x.ndim != 4:
+                raise ValueError('Expected input to a 4D tensor')
+            if x.shape[1] != 1 or x.shape[2] != 28 or x.shape[3]
+                raise ValueError('Expected each sample to have shape [1, 28, 28]')
+        ```
+        Your code would probably still fail with shape errors by PyTorch without these checks but the errors would make much less sense to a enduser.
+Implement atleast one raised error or warning somewhere in your code and use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.

 5. Finally, make sure that all your tests pass locally

+6. (Optional).
+We often want to check a function/module for various input arguments.
+In this case you could write the same test over and over again for the different input, but `pytest` also have build in support for this with the use of the [pytest.mark.parametrize decorator](https://docs.pytest.org/en/6.2.x/parametrize.html).
+   Implement a parametrize test and make sure that it runs for different input.

 ## Github actions
 Github actions are the CI solution that github provides.
 Each of your reposatories gets 2,000 minutes of free